cloudant/nodejs-cloudant/MIGRATION.md

 [See the README](https://github.com/IBM/cloudant-node-sdk#code-examples) for code examples on using environment variables.

 ## Other differences
-1. For storing credentials in a file, `dotenv` package not needed anymore.
-Check the new operation [here](https://github.com/IBM/cloudant-node-sdk#authentication-with-external-configuration).
+1. The way of storing credentials in a file has changed, the usage of `dotenv` package is not suggested.
+See the [external file configuration section](https://github.com/IBM/cloudant-node-sdk#authentication-with-external-configuration) in our API docs about the new handling.
-1. No need to fetch database object in advance to perform operations on Documents.
-For example, in the case of the document update, this would mean calling first `getDocument` to fetch and after `putDocument` to update.
+1. Fetching the database object first before performing operations on it is not required.
+For example, in the case of updating a document, this would mean calling first `getDocument` to fetch and after `putDocument` to update.
-1. There are no plugin handling anymore.
-1. Authentication mode can be set [this way](https://github.com/IBM/cloudant-node-sdk/tree/master#authentication).
+1. Plugins are not supported, but several of the plugin features exist in the new library e.g. IAM.
-1. Retries currently not supported.
+1. The plugin for retrying failed requests is not supported.

 ## Request mapping
 Here's a list of the top 5 most frequently used `nodejs-cloudant` operations and the `cloudant-node-sdk` equivalent API operation documentation link: